CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 >
 {: .callout}

-> ## What is a conda environment?
->
-> A conda environment is a directory that contains a specific collection of python packages and their different versions that you have installed.
->
-{: .callout}

 ## How to access and install softwares and modules on cluster?

-### Package Managers:
+### Using a package manager

-Software packages already installed on the cluster which we can use to install required libraries, softwares and can even choose which version to install.
+Working with Python requires one to have different packages installed with a specific version which gets updated once in a while.
+On Mana, there are software packages already installed on the cluster which one can use to install those required libraries, softwares and can even choose which version to install.
 You can use following commands to see what modules are available on the cluster or which ones are already loaded or to load a specific module in your environment:

 ~~~